n8n-io/n8n-docs/docs/integrations/builtin/credentials/crowdstrike.md

 # CrowdStrike credentials

-You can use these credentials to authenticate when using the HTTP Request node to make a [Custom API call](/integrations/custom-operations/).
+You can use these credentials to authenticate when using the [HTTP Request node](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) to make a [Custom API call](/integrations/custom-operations/).

+## Prerequisites

+Create a [CrowdStrike](https://www.crowdstrike.com/en-us/){:target=_blank .external-link} account.

 ## Authentication methods

-n8n supports CrowdStrike authentication using OAuth2.
+- OAuth2

 ## Related resources

 Refer to CrowdStrike's documentation for more information about the service.
 Their documentation is behind a log in, so you must log in to your account on their website to access the API documentation.

 This is a credential-only node.
 Refer to [Custom API operations](/integrations/custom-operations/) to learn more.
 View [example workflows and related content](https://n8n.io/integrations/crowdstrike/){:target=_blank .external-link} on n8n's website.

+## Using OAuth2

+To configure this credential, you'll need:

+- The **URL** of your CrowdStrike instance
+- A **Client ID**
+- A **Client Secret**

+Generate a Client ID and Secret by creating a new API Client in CrowdStrike in **Support > API Clients and Keys**.

+A broad outline of the appropriate steps is available publicly at the CrowdStrike blog: [Getting Access to the CrowdStrike API](https://www.crowdstrike.com/blog/tech-center/get-access-falcon-apis/){:target=_blank .external-link}.
+CrowdStrike's full documentation is behind a log in, so you must log in to your account to access the full API documentation.